-There are currently three proposals scheduled for consideration and a vote at the Annual Meeting:
+There are currently three proposals scheduled for consideration and vote at the Annual Meeting:

-- 1. The re-election of two Class II directors, each to serve a three-year term expiring in 2016; - A non-binding proposal to approve the compensation of our named executive officers as disclosed in this proxy statement (the "say-on-pay" vote); and - 3.
-The ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013.
+- 1. The re-election of one Class I director, to serve a three-year term expiring in 2017; - 2.
+A non-binding proposal to approve the compensation of our named executive officers as disclosed in this proxy statement (the "say-on-pay" vote); and - 3.
+The ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014.